 Athletic participants need to follow the Athletic Code listed below:

-Academic Eligibility Standard: To be considered eligible for participation in athletics, MAPS student-athletes must pass 6 classes in which they are enrolled during a semester.
-If the student-athlete does not pass 6 of his/her classes in any semester, he/she will be ineligible for one full semester.
-Student-athletes will not become eligible again until such time they pass 6 classes for a semester.
+Academic Eligibility Standard: To be considered eligible for participation in athletics, MAPS student-athletes may not fail more than 1 class in which they are enrolled during a semester.
+If the student-athlete fails more than one class in any semester, he/she will be ineligible for 60 school days.
+Student-athletes will not become eligible again until such time they are not failing more than 1 class.
 Any student-athlete who received more than one incomplete as a grade at semester time shall be ineligible until a passing grade for that class is recorded.
 Summer school may be an option to meet this requirement.

 A weekly eligibility check system shall be used to monitor academic standing and progress of all student-athletes.
 A master eligibility sheet listing all of the current sports season participants will be distributed each week to all faculty members.
 A designation of passing, borderline or failing will be used.
-Based on the information received from them, students who are not passing in 6 of their classes, using cumulative marking period averages, will be considered ineligible until the next weekly check is made.
-The check period runs from Friday to Friday.
+Based on the information received from them, students who are failing more than one of their classes, using cumulative marking period averages, will be considered ineligible until the next weekly check is made.
+The check period runs from Friday to Thursday.
 Any student receiving two consecutive incomplete grades in the same class will be considered ineligible until the next weekly check is made.

 Citizenship: Any student who receives two 3s, two 4s or two of any combination of 3s and 4s on any weekly eligibility citizenship check, will be ineligible for participation until fewer than two 3s or 4s are received.
 The scale used is 1-Execellent; 2-Good; 3-Needs Improvement; 4-Unsatisfactory.